Did you know that your ability to learn language is directly linked to your ability to hear?

 If you suspect that your child is suffering from ear infections and hearing loss, a speech therapist can help you with an assessment and a care plan.

-Once an ENT has diagnosed the cause of your child’s speech and hearing issues, you can work with your pediatrician to seek out a speech therapist.
+Once an ENT has diagnosed the cause of your child’s speech and hearing issues, you can visit a speech therapist.

 If your child has missed out on an important speech milestone due to their hearing loss, a speech therapist can help veer them back onto the right path.